Use the tabs below to see glossary entries.

 STARPAP — A comprehensive eighth-grade research project that explores the Science, Technology, Art, Religion, Politics, Architecture, and Philosophy of a specific time period in a city in either China, Japan, or Spain, depending on which language the student is studying.
 By studying the cultural identity of the city in depth, students answer the question “How are beliefs made visible?”
 By completing the STARPAP project before they visit the country, students greatly enhance their intellectual understanding and appreciation of what they see and experience on the trip.

-SWI Structured Word Inquiry is a scientific investigation of words that is an integrated element of Nueva's literary arts, English, and thematic curriculum.
+SWI/Structured Word Inquiry — Structured Word Inquiry is a scientific investigation of words that is an integrated element of Nueva's Lower School literary arts, English, and thematic curriculum.
 Students discover how word parts, structure, origin, and history come together over time to tell the story of what words mean, how words are connected, and how they are spelled.

 Tea on the Plaza — Annual welcoming event open to all parents and held at the Hillsborough campus on the morning of the first day of school.
 In addition to the social aspects of the event, parents also learn about the school’s priorities for the year and have the opportunity to sign on as participants in school activities.

-Trips Program — One of Nueva’s hallmarks, an integral part of Nueva’s vision to empower gifted learners to make choices that benefit the world.
+Trips Program — One of Nueva’s hallmarks, the trips program is an integral part of Nueva’s vision to empower gifted learners to make choices that benefit the world.
 Through our emphasis on global citizenship, we encourage students to engage with cultures and practices very different than their own.
 To that end, the trips program immerses students in transformative experiences that are extensions of classroom curricula.